Designing Underactuated Graspers with Dynamically Variable Geometry Using Potential Energy Map Based Analysis: NUMERICAL EXPERIMENTS

-\begin{itemize} \item Determine the best grasper designs defined by their ability to cage a specific object. \item Provide design insights with respect to grasper parameters for a variety of object sizes and friction coefficients. \item Investigate the possible trade-off between caging and tip prehension grasps. \item Compare a grasper with dynamically variable geometry ($w$, $l_1$, $l_2$, $r_1$, and $r_2$ can all actively change) to a set of graspers with only a variable palm, with respect to a custom manipulation metric. \end{itemize}
+\begin{itemize} \item Determine the best gripper designs defined by their ability to cage a specific part. \item Provide design insights with respect to gripper parameters for a variety of part sizes and friction coefficients. \item Investigate the possible trade-off between caging and tip prehension grasps. \item Compare a gripper with dynamically variable geometry ($w$, $l_1$, $l_2$, $r_1$, and $r_2$ can all actively change) to a set of grippers with only a variable palm, with respect to a custom in-hand manipulation metric. \end{itemize}

-To do this we analyzed the performance of 5,400 grasper designs on 16 objects, defined by the parameters shown in Table \ref{tab: parameterSearch}, resulting in a total of 86,400 energy maps.
+To do this we analyzed the performance of 5,400 gripper designs on 16 parts, defined by the parameters shown in Table \ref{tab: parameterSearch}, resulting in a total of 86,400 energy maps.
 Values for the parameters were unitless, and can be scaled up or down to physical dimensions as necessary.
 While the parameter ranges were empirically determined, specifically to capture designs that worked well and those that did not, our method can easily be expanded to any desirable ranges.
 No experiments were run with $r_1 = r_2$, because for reconfiguration grasps where two-phalanx contact shifts to single-phalanx contact, the contact point for static equilibrium would need to be located at infinity (Fig.~\ref{figure: equal pulley radii}).

 The proximal joint limit was set to $0^\circ \leq \theta_1 \leq 180^\circ$ and the distal joint limit was set to $-5^\circ \leq \theta_2 \leq 90^\circ$.
 The 86,400 energy maps were computed in roughly 10 hours using a mix of 256 Intel Xeon E5-2640v4, Intel Xeon Gold 5118, and AMD 100 Epyc 7502 CPU cores on a high performance computing cluster.